 An Arkansas woman whose husband died of smoke inhalation and burns in a camper fire resulting from a refrigerator defect settled her lawsuit against Norcold Refrigerators and a camper dealership for $7 million last week.

-The cause of the fire was cracked tubing in the camper’s Norcold refrigerator, which resulted in the leaking of flammable hydrogen.
-Norcold apparently knew of the potential fire hazard as early as 1999 and notified federal officials that it would be recalling more than 40,000 refrigerators.
+The fire’s cause was due to cracked tubing in the camper’s Norcold refrigerator, which resulted in the leaking of flammable hydrogen.
+Norcold apparently knew of the potential fire hazard as early as 1999 and notified federal officials that it would recall over 40,000 refrigerators.
 Much like the “FDA approved the drug” defense I have been blogging about in recent months, Norcold contended that it followed federal regulations in conducting the recall.

-The problem here is that refrigerators’ cooling units can just heat up to the point where the steal tubing is almost 1000 degrees.
-You don’t need a engineering degree to know that’s hot.
-As a result, it can ignite the flammable gases and cause a fire which is probably exactly what happened in this case.
+The problem here is that refrigerators’ cooling units can just heat up to where the steel tubing is almost 1000 degrees.
+You don’t need an engineering degree to know that’s hot.
+As a result, it can ignite flammable gases and cause a fire, which is probably exactly what happened in this case.

-A class-action lawsuit has been filed against Norcold alleging it knew of fire with these refrigerators and did nothing but keep on selling them.
-When Norcold finally did come up with a plan to fix it, many of refrigerators broke before catching fire.
+A class-action lawsuit was filed against Norcold, alleging it knew of fire with these refrigerators and did nothing but keep on selling them.
+When Norcold finally came up with a plan to fix it, many of their refrigerators broke before catching fire.
 A better outcome, sure, but little consolation to the owner of the product.

-Please share your experiences as many other have below.
+Please share your experiences as many others have below.